General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Acknowledgments

 \section{Acknowledgments}

-We express our gratitude to Jianyuan Xiao, Xianhao Rao, Wenlu Zhang, Heyi Li, and Zhe Gao for their valuable contributions to the discussions.
-We also extend our special thanks to Guanghui Zhu and Jinlin Xie for their supports.
+We express our gratitude to Jianyuan Xiao, Zhihui Zou, Pengfei Zhang , Heyi Li, Yifeng Zheng, Xianhao Rao and Wenlu Zhang for their valuable contributions to the discussions.
+We also extend our special thanks to Ge Zhuang, Jinlin Xie and Guanghui Zhu for their supports.
+This work is supported by the NSFC (No.120051410).

 \begin{appendices}